yuriyvolkov/galib/src/examples/README.md

 evolving in real time.
 You can compare three different algorithms: simple, steady-state, and deterministic crowding.

-###gnu
-This directory contains the code for an example that uses the BitString object from the GNU class library.
-The example illustrates how to incorporate an existing object (in this case the BitString) into a GAlib Genome type.
-The gnu directory contains the source code needed for the BitString object (taken from the GNU library) plus the two files (bitstr.h and bitstr.C) needed to define the new genome type and the example file that runs the GA (gnuex.C).

 ###pvmind
 This directory contains code that illustrates how to use GAlib with PVM in a master-slave configuration wherein the master process is the